Mishkan T'filah: Youth and Children's Editions

 CCAR publishes the children’s edition of Mishkan T’fillah—aimed at the kindergarten through second grade demographic.
 It includes many illustrations and prayers for Shabbat, the Torah, and weekdays.

 The youth edition is intended for grades 3–5 and their families.
 It also includes illustrations but the prayers and readings are more comprehensive.
 The youth edition contains all the major prayers for a Shabbos Bar/Bat Mitzvah service.
 It also has sections for festival prayers, blessings for life, and a Jewish song appendix.
 Notes are provided at the bottom of many pages to guide the Hebrew learning process.
-Gates of Prayer, Mishkan T'filah's predecessor, also featured children and youth variants.
+Gates of Prayer, Mishkan T'filahs predecessor, also featured children and youth variants.